Electrical Engineering

 Combined BS/MS in Electrical Engineering

-Combined Engineering Physics Baccalaureate and Electrical Engineering Masters Degrees
+Combined Engineering Physics Baccalaureate and Electrical Engineering Master's Degrees

 The Department of Electrical Engineering, in collaboration with the Department of Physics, offers a five-year program in which students have the opportunity to obtain specific engineering skill to complement their physics background.
-Physics students in this program fill in their technical and free electives over their standard four year Engineering Physics B.S. program with a reduced set of Electrical Engineering classes.
-At the end of the fourth year, the student is awarded an Engineering Physics B.S degree.
-Course schedules for this five-year program can be obtained in the Physics Departmental Offices.
+Physics students in this program fill in their technical and free electives over their standard four-year Engineering Physics BS program with a reduced set of Electrical Engineering classes.
+At the end of the fourth year, the student is awarded an Engineering Physics BS degree.
+Course schedules for this five-year program can be obtained in the Physics departmental offices.

 The Mines guidelines for Minor/ASI can be found in the Undergraduate Information section of the Mines Catalog.